Onagawa, Miyagi: Climate

-Onagawa has a humid climate (Köppen climate classification Cfa) characterized by mild summers and cold winters with heavy snowfall.
+Onagawa has a humid subtropical climate (abbreviated Cfa) closely bordering on a temperate oceanic climate (abbreviated Cfb), characterized by mild summers and cool to cold winters with heavy snowfall.
 The average annual temperature in Onagawa is 11.1 °C. The average annual rainfall is 1213 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 23.6 °C, and lowest in January, at around -0.1 °C.